Ed Percival, Director at My Home Move Conveyancing

 Buying a home can be a long and stressful process at the best of times, not least during a pandemic.
 It’s vital to expect delays and be flexible.
 It can be difficult to predict the path COVID-19 will take so it’s important be realistic with timescales to avoid disappointment.
 Work with your conveyancing solicitor along the journey, and ask for key dates the rest of the chain might be working to.

 Go online for your conveyancing

 With more and more businesses across the UK now working remotely, it means the purchasing process doesn’t need to stop.
 Mortgage appointments through to dealing with your estate agent can now often be done online, with traditional conveyancing solicitors also finding new ways of working

 My Home Move Conveyancing offers a full online conveyancing service.
 We know that you want to feel in control of your move – and we have the tools to give you full visibility of the work we are doing on your case at every step.

 Your own dedicated conveyancer will complete your transaction from beginning to end and you’ll receive their direct phone number and an email address, so you know how to get hold of them whenever you need to. eWay, our online case management portal, enables you to track the progress of your case and see exactly where we are in the process, giving you full control.

-Get a quote online in just a few clicks or chat to one of our quote advisors if you have any questions.
+Get a quote online in just a few clicks or chat to one of our quote advisers if you have any questions.